JB395/Pool-Payout-Manager/README.md

 # Enable Log Events

 We can follow up now on the previous prompt to enable log events.
-In order for the wallet to fully display token transactions it needs to have log events enabled.
+For the wallet to fully display token transactions it needs to have log events enabled.
 Select **Settings** - **Options** and click to select **Enable log events**.
 You must restart the wallet and rescan.
 The prompt will show "Client restart required to activate changes."
 Select **OK** then **Yes**.
 The wallet will exit, then restart the wallet.

 ![20  Enable Log Events](https://user-images.githubusercontent.com/29760787/83368436-c7b9a900-a386-11ea-96f6-690abe10bfef.jpg)